-A Dental Veneer is a wafer-thin layer of custom-made shells of tooth-coloured materials designed to cover the front surface of a tooth, to improve aesthetics.
-If you have teeth that are discoloured, chipped or have small gaps between, Veneers can create a long-lasting Hollywood smile.
+A Dental Veneer is a wafer-thin layer of custom-made shells of tooth-coloured materials designed to cover the front surface of a tooth and to improve aesthetics.
+If teeth are discoloured, chipped or have small gaps between, Veneers can be used to create a long-lasting Hollywood smile.

-Veneers come in two forms, either Porcelain Veneers or Resin Composite Veneers.
+Veneers come in two forms, either porcelain Veneers or resin composite Veneers.
 Both Veneers are bonded to the front of the tooth and are used to change the colour, shape, size, and length of your teeth or correct uneven spaces.
-They can also be used to improve the aesthetics of a tooth or multiple teeth or to protect the tooth’s surface from damage.
+They can also be used to improve the aesthetics of a tooth or multiple teeth or to protect a tooth’s surface from damage.

-Composite Veneers are not the optimal fabrication for Veneers and CosMediSmile Specialists only use high-quality Porcelain Veneers.
-Composite Veneers are known to be far less durable Veneer fabrication choice due to their thin formation, commonly cracking and staining.
+Composite Veneers are not the optimal fabrication for Veneers and CosMediSmile Dental Specialists only use high quality porcelain Veneers.
+Composite Veneers are known to be a far less durable Veneer fabrication, due to their thin formation, commonly cracking and staining.

 What is a Composite Veneer?

-What are Composite Veneers made from?
-The fabrication used to make Composite Veneers is Resin, Resin is much thinner than the Porcelain Veneer fabrication, therefore Composite Veneers may appear to be more prominent and far less natural than Porcelain Veneers.
+What are composite Veneers made from?
+The fabrication used to make composite Veneers is resin, resin is much thinner than porcelain Veneer fabrication, therefore composite Veneers may appear to be more prominent and far less natural in appearance, in comparison to Porcelain Veneers.

 - Less tooth preparation and treatment can be completed in one visit

 - Cheaper than porcelain Veneers in the short term (not long term, as they generally need replacing regularly)

 - Do not last long

 - Can be stained easily (not suited for heavy coffee or red wine drinkers)